marketlandscape/marketlandscape.github.io/method/index.md

 **Market phase matters more than short-term price moves**.
 The indexes prioritise cycle structure and regime context over daily local volatility.

-**Recent price behaviour is informative, but incomplete**.
+**Recent price behaviour is informative but incomplete**.
 Observed price action is used as an empirical anchor, not as a forecasting engine.

 <strong>Forward expectations are constrained, not speculative</strong>.
 Any forward-looking component is deliberately conservative and bound to avoid narrative-driven bias.